Private Investigator Frequently Asked Questions

 You will sign an acknowledgement telling the court that you have “assigned” the judgment to me.
 That will make me the creditor of the judgment and you will no longer own the judgment.
 After that, any payments the debtor makes will be made to me.
 Learn more about judgment assignment.

-Will I have to pay any of the fees related to collecting the judgment?
+If I assign you my judgment, will I have to pay any of the fees related to collecting it?

 No. After assigning the judgment to me, I will pay any and all fees associated with enforcement efforts.

-Will I have to appear in any court hearings related to the judgment?
+If I assign you my judgment, will I have to appear in any court hearings related to it?

 No. Once I become the “assignee” or “creditor” of the judgment, I’m responsible for any and all enforcement efforts, including any court appearances.

-Can you guarantee collection of my full judgment amount?
+If I assign you my judgment, can you guarantee collection of the full amount?